Classical Archaeology and Ancient History (CAAH)

 Christ Church has excellent library resources, a large number of tutors and undergraduates in both Classics and history, and offers a friendly and supportive environment in which to pursue your interest in texts and monuments from the Classical world.
 Christ Church graduates in CAAH have gone on to do postgraduate work in classical archaeology, in ancient history and in practical archaeology, and to jobs in heritage consultancy, teaching, banking, and accountancy.

-For a list of our academic teaching staff, please see: https://www.chch.ox.ac.uk/research-and-academia/academic-and-research-staff
+View a list of our academic teaching staff

 www.classics.ox.ac.uk